Early Orthodontic Intervention

 Early detection of issues allows more efficient and effective treatment.
 Your child’s first adult molars begin to erupt around age 7.
 These molars establish the back of the bite and proper alignment for the teeth.
 This provides framework for evaluating the relationships between front and back teeth and between left and right side teeth.

-By screening at age 7, we can watch for potential issues as teeth develop.
+By screening at age 7, our dental team can watch for potential issues as teeth develop.
 Some of these orthodontic issues may include:

 - Overbite – top teeth sit substantially farther forward than bottom teeth when teeth are closed